vaibhavg20comp/chess/README.md

 A chess program written in C  using MinMax algorithm that can be played on the command line.

 ## Features:
-* Single-Player(Playing against the computer) and Dual Player Mode
+* Single-Player(Playing against the computer) and Dual Player Mode.
+* Supports Forsyth Edwards Format for storing board position FEN is a format which stores the state of the chessboard as a string.
 * We can choose the hardness level although requires good computing power for a hard(depth 8) level.
 * Can detect en passant square if there exists one.
 * Checks for the 50 move rule